DanThrane/jolie-package-manager/jpm/authorization.md

 Transfers complete ownership to another team or user.
 The existing group maintaining this loses all rights (unless they happen to be in the new team).
 This can only be done by super-privileged users.
+This is not a group specific operation, but rather a package mantainer operation.

 ## Teams